By Charlotte Fantelli

-You can read part one here: ‘Start a Business From Concept to Funding‘
+You can read part one in our ‘how to start your own business’ series here: ‘Start a business – from concept to funding‘

-Sole traders may choose this structure if they are not looking for funding or if they are at little risk of running up debts, this is because the sole trader will be personally responsible for the finances of the company.
+Sole traders may choose this structure if they are not looking for funding or if they are at little risk of running up debts.
+This is because the sole trader will be personally responsible for the finances of the company.
 Partnerships may be an option for two or more people looking to trade in a cash rich environment where again they do not mind being responsible for any company debt.
-However, most new companies are Limited, which means they are separate entities from the individual setting up the company and the directors and shareholders are not personally responsible for the business debt should things go wrong.
+However, most new companies are Limited.
+This means the business is a separate entity from the individual setting up the company.
+Furthermore, the directors and shareholders are not personally responsible for the business debt should things go wrong.

 You must register your new business with Companies House and let HM Revenue and Customs (HMRC) know when the company starts trading.

 If you think your business will take more that £82,000 a year you must register for VAT.
 Again, this process will be very simple as part of a franchise as your contact within the company will be very experienced and the establishment will have their own system already in place.

 If you’re a director of a limited company, you must: